umurgdk/umurgdk.github.io/_drafts/a-weekend-with-elixir.md

 ## Creating a project with mix

-Elixir comes with a handy toolkit named **mix**.
-It can create projects, build and run them for you and even manage the dependencies.
-You will love mix after a while.
+Elixir submits a handy toolkit named **mix**.
+You can use it for creating project templates, building and running them and even to manage the dependencies.
 Let's create a project named **tutorial** with mix and see what it creates and try to describe them.

 ***!!! name of the project is important project's root directory's name and the project configuration should match.***